contolini/grunt-assets-revving/Readme.md

 ## Overview

-Searches requested files for linked CSS and JS assets, appending a timestamp query string to each asset's URL.
+Grunt.js plugin that searches requested files for linked CSS and JS assets, appending a timestamp query string to each asset's URL.
 Attempts to ignore external resources.

 ## Installation